sencer/pdval/README.md

 - **Type annotation syntax** - Uses Python's native `Annotated` types
 - **Minimal overhead** - Lightweight with no heavy dependencies

+> **Note**: If you prefer using Pandera as the underlying validation engine (for more detailed error reporting and robustness), check out the [`pandera`](https://github.com/sselcuk/pdval/tree/pandera) branch of this repository.

 Use `pdval` when you want simple, inline validation.
 Use Pandera when you need comprehensive schema management, complex validation logic, or data contracts.

 ## Performance